 The key is to only use a 307 redirect when you know that the move will be temporary.
 Otherwise, you’re better off using a 301 or 308 redirect, so your SEO “link juice” will be passed on to the new URL from the old one.

 You’re usually better off using a 301 redirect when you plan to permanently delete or move a page, or you’re changing your pages’ permalink structure.
 Similarly, 301 redirects are best used when you still want the pages they’re pointing at to appear in search engine results.
 It can also be helpful if you want to get feedback from visitors on a new page you’re creating, without hampering your SEO.

 How to Implement a 307 Temporary Redirect on Your Website

 In addition to understanding the various types of redirects, it’s important to know how to properly implement and use them.
 Below are a few key tips for using 307 redirects on your website.

 Implementing a Temporary Redirect via Your .htaccess File

 There are a few different ways to implement redirects.
 On a WordPress website, the best method is usually to specify the 307 redirect in your .htaccess file, which is your main server configuration file.

 Note that, because this is such an important file, it’s crucial to treat any changes you make to it with caution and care.
-We also recommend creating a backup of your site before modifying this file, especially if you don’t have much development experience.
+We also recommend creating a backup of your site using a WordPress backup plugin before modifying this file, especially if you don’t have much development experience.

 Then you can access it via a File Transfer Protocol (FTP) client, or your hosting account’s file manager application.
 Typically, you’ll find it within your site’s root directory in the public_html folder: